Call Button

 1. Episodic Tension Type Headache

-The frequency of episodic tension type headache can be used to characterized the type of tension type headache.
+The frequency of episodic tension type headache can be used to characterise the type of tension type headache.
 Episodic Tension Type Headache is characterised by the frequency of attack days per month.

 Episodic Tension Headache patients are classified as those that have suffered headaches for at least three months but experience less than 15 headache “attack” days per month.
 Their headaches can last anywhere between 30 minutes to seven days.